ermac0/FxConnectProxy/README.md

 # FxConnectProxy
 FxConnectProxy is a .NET library which creates a layer between ForexConnect and the client (service consumer).

-The main goal of the project is to break the dependency between the client code and ForexConnect (and its .NET wrapper).
+The main goal of the project is to break the dependency between the client code and ForexConnect (.NET wrapper).
 *ForexConnect exposes read-only objects, which are impossible to test in a simulated or disconnected environment.*

-Majority of ForexConnect's functionality is reflected in the proxy.
+Majority of ForexConnect's functionality is currently reflected in the proxy.

 ## Structure
 FxConnectProxy consists of two main projects: